 I made sure the house was in good shape.
 I only have 3 steps getting in and all my important stuff is on the first floor.
 I got all my pills and all that lined up, got all my grocery’s bought and prepared for easy prepping.
 Feeling prepared helped a lot leading in to Surgery day.

-So the hospital called me Tuesday, told me to … Read the rest
+So the hospital called me Tuesday, told me to be at the hospital on Wednesday at 8:30 am and surgery would be at 11:15am.
+My girlfriend had to work so Mom drove me the … Read the rest

 Quick Summary, I can not be more happy with my decision to do this so far.
 It’s incredible.
 I put both my socks on before I went walking with no help.
 Every day there is something else that makes this better.
 If you’re in pain and not doing things in your life because of the pain don’t let the fear of this stop you.
 It’s an incredible gift to yourself and Dr. Brooks and his staff are magicians!